Religion and abortion: Sikhism

 The Sikh Sikh Rehat Maryada (code of conduct) does not deal directly with abortion.
 However, it does explicitly prohibit the practice of 'kuri-mar', a Punjabi term which literally means "girl killing" but also encompasses female foeticide.

 The Guru Granth Sahib (primary scripture and source of Sikh religious guidance for Sikhs), does not provide any specific dictate on abortion.
 Many Sikhs will therefore interpret certain parts of texts and make a personal decision when confronted with a clearly abnormal fetus.

 However, while there is no explicit prohibition in the Guru Granth Sahib or the Sikh Rehat Maryada, abortion is generally viewed by some Sikhs as forbidden because it is said to interfere with the creative work of God.
 Despite this theoretical viewpoint, abortion is not uncommon among the Sikh community in India, and there is growing concern that female foetuses are being aborted because of the cultural preference for sons.

 Unitarian Universalism

 The Unitarian Universalist Church strongly supports abortion rights.
 In 1978, the Unitarian Universalist Association passed a resolution that declared, "...[the] right to choice on contraception and abortion are important aspects of the right of privacy, respect for human life, and freedom of conscience of women and their families".
 The Association had released earlier statements in 1963 and 1968 favoring the reform of restrictive abortion laws.

-Wicca

-Although views differ, most Wiccans consider abortion to be a spiritual decision that should be free from interference by the state or politicians.